 Situated about an hour and half east of Trieste in Italy and about the same time from Ljubljana it’s not too difficult to get to (I recommend the bus instead of the train from Ljubljana, though renting a car is a great way to get about so you can see the surrounding area).
 Here, you can swim, kayak, paddle, or sail on the lake.
-You can hike up in the forest nearby or visit the castle.
-Along the shoreline there are a fair amount of bars and restaurants, though they’re pretty touristy and gimmicky.
-Accommodations range from villas on the waterfront to hostels, and campsites.
-So, there’s places for families to backpackers.
+You can hike up into the forest nearby or visit the castle.
+Along the shoreline, there are a fair amount of bars and restaurants, though they’re somewhat touristy and gimmicky.
+Accommodations range from villas on the waterfront to hostels and campsites.
+So, there are places for families to backpackers.

-If you’re up here and have got more time and want to stay away from the peak season crowds check out The Vintgar Gorge which is more impressive than the lake, but less accessible and limited to hiking.
+If you’re up here, have got more time, and want to stay away from the peak season crowds then check out The Vintgar Gorge which is more impressive than the lake, but less accessible and limited to hiking.

-This place is like a fairy tale on Earth and there’s really no reason not to go.
-Like I wrote above, there’s tons of varied activities all over the country, but I think this is the true gem.
+Lake Bled is a fairy tale locale, and there’s really no reason not to go.
+Like I wrote above, there are tons of varied activities all over the country, but I think this is the real gem.
 You can spend anywhere from a few hours to a few days and still feel content, but slightly dissatisfied because you know there’s probably something breathtaking that you missed.
 Really the only option is to explore it for yourself.